A Man Who Sent Daesh Execution Videos To A Friend Has Been Jailed For More Than Three-and-a-half Years, Following A Proactive Investigation By The Met’s Counter Terrorism Command – UKNIP

 In one conversation they spoke about how they might carry out a terror attack, and an execution video was then sent.
 However, no evidence was found that Flegel had made or was making any specific plans to carry out an attack.

-In police interview, Flegel said the material on his phone had been downloaded from open source media sites and he didn’t realise it was illegal.
+In a police interview, Flegel said the material on his phone had been downloaded from open-source media sites and he didn’t realise it was illegal.

 He was charged on 18 November 2020.